bdwilson/hubitat/Arduino-Pool/README.md

 --------------------

 1. Follow the instructions with ST_Anything and get it and it's dependancies setup in Arduino.
-Connect your R8 or R4 device an FT232 device to program it.
+Connect your R8 or R4 device an FT232 device or similar that can be used to program the ESP8266 on the R4 or R8.

 2. Install ST_Anything-LinkNodeR8.ino into Arduino and modify the settings for your wireless network, Hub IP, and config settings below